34 Hottest Healthy Restaurants in America

 Locations: New York, N.Y., Boston, Mass., Chicago, Ill., D.C.

-We know what you're thinking: "How did Chipotle make this list?"
+We know what you’re thinking: “How did Chipotle make this list of healthy restaurants?”
 But bear with us!
-Despite the e.coli outbreak earlier this year and their massive 1,000 calorie burritos, this Tex-Mex fast-casual eatery is still among the best in the nation.
+Despite the multiple e.coli outbreaks (if you can look past that, that is…) and their massive 1,000 calorie burritos, this Tex-Mex fast-casual eatery is still among the most nutritious in the nation.
 Their build-it-yourself-style service model gives every customer complete control how many calories wind up in their salad, bowl, and taco, and better yet, the meats are all hormone- and antibiotic-free meats and many of their other ingredients are organic and sourced from local suppliers.
-Not sure how to piece together a healthy dish at your local location?
-Check out our report Every Dish at Chipotle — Ranked!

 Locations: New York, N.Y.